University of Medicine and Health Sciences

 UMHS Endeavour: Tell us about yourself, Dr. Rocha.

-Dr Laecio Rocha: I am a 2021 UMHS graduate.
-Yeah, and I'm currently doing my surgical obstetrics fellowship here in the Greater Seattle area, more precisely in the city of Everett, Washington at the Providence Everett Medical Center.
+Dr. Rocha: I am a 2021 UMHS graduate, and I’m currently completing my surgical obstetrics fellowship in the Greater Seattle area—specifically in Everett, Washington, at Providence Everett Medical Center.

-In June, you completed your family medicine obstetrics residency at Swedish Providence in Seattle.
-What were some of the highlights of that particular residency?
+In June, you completed your family medicine-obstetrics residency at Swedish Providence in Seattle.
+What were some of the highlights?

 From Brazil to UMHS in St. Kitts

 You are originally from Brazil.
-Please tell us how you ended up in the U.S. and also attending medical school at UMHS.
+How did you end up in the U.S. and eventually at UMHS?

 UMHS students rotating in Augusta GA-Crop 5Dr.
 Rocha (center) with UMHS students rotating in Augusta, Georgia.
 Photo: Courtesy of Dr. Rocha.